Eval-stack/edens-conjecture/README.md

 The Eden statements (all 4 variants) are formally refuted in Lean.

-we're still working on formalizing kuznetsov-eden.
+we're still working on kuznetsov-eden.

 # Instructions